After Surgery Care

 - You can raise your hands above your head after surgery.

 - Avoid smoking.
 Smoking decreases blood flow to the skin and can delay healing.
 It increases all risks of surgery.

 - A multivitamin containing zinc and vitamin A and C for healing can be taken.

-- Decreased swelling and settling of the implant usually occurs at around six weeks after surgery.
+- Decreased swelling and settling of the implant usually occurs at around six weeks after surgery care.

 - The medical Z-Bra is to be worn post operatively.
 No underwire bras for two months.
 Crop tops or jogging bras can be worn for comfort and support with any exercise.
 Attractive bras can be worn after one month when swelling has settled.

 Do not hesitate to contact the rooms on 08 8267 6844 or my mobile on 0407 700 994 if you have any concerns.